haydenratliff/haydenratliff/README.md

 ### Welcome to my github!

-My name is Hayden, and I'm currently a student at the University of Virginia.
-I consider myself proficient in Python, R, Java, and C++, and I've dabbled in C, x86 assembly, and SQL.
-I also use Excel solver for smaller optimization problems.
+My name is Hayden, and I'm currently a graudate student at MIT.

-All of my school-related code is in a private repository to comply with UVA's honor policy, but I love sharing my code portfolio with people interested in checking it out - please shoot me an email at haydenratliff@virginia.edu and I can share it with you.
+All of my school-related code is in a private repository to comply with UVA's honor policy, but I love sharing my code portfolio with people interested in checking it out - please shoot me an email at hratliff@mit.edu and I can share it with you.

 Otherwise, stay tuned for a variety of other projects that will be public soon!